Shriinivas/inkscapestrokefont/README.md

 (Copyright 2011, Windell H. Oskay, www.evilmadscientist.com) to allow the users to create their own fonts (including non-english ones) and render text using them.

+### Compatible with Inkscape versions 1.0 and 0.92

 # Installation
 Download inkscapestrokefont.zip and extract all its contents in the Inkscape user extension folder.
 The extension folder can be found from the System option in Edit->Preference dialog. <br>